SAP/cloud-sdk-java/docs/blogs/oss-part2.md

 3. Move the v5 branch over to the open source repository and press the release button

 Copying a sample allowed us to develop the CI/CD pipeline and all related tooling in parallel to the code development.
-Also, it allowed us to split the code base as late as possible to reduce the amount of work required to maintain two branches.
+Also, it allowed us to split the code base as late as possible to reduce the amount of work required to maintain two repositories.

 ## Creating a Representative Sample